Characterization and cancellation of power-line-induced motional-mode frequency noise in a trapped-ion system: Results

 We first benchmark motional coherence using Ramsey spectroscopy on the blue-sideband transition, starting from the qubit ground state and near the motional ground state, which is directly sensitive to secular-frequency fluctuations (see Supplementary Fig.~S1 online for experimental details).
 The Ramsey signal as a function of the evolution time $\tau$ exhibits a Gaussian envelope over the first few milliseconds, $C(\tau) \propto \exp\!\left[-(\tau/T_g)^2\right]$, with a characteristic timescale $T_g$ associated with slow frequency fluctuations.
 Such a non-exponential decay is characteristic of dephasing dominated by slowly varying frequency fluctuations, whereas fast Markovian (Lindblad-type) dephasing leads to an exponential envelope~\cite{Ithier2005, Suter2016}.
 We therefore infer that Markovian dephasing is subdominant on the timescales probed here, and that the remaining decoherence is dominated by low-frequency contributions such as coherent periodic modulation and slow drift.
 To suppress slow frequency wander on timescales of $\gtrsim 100$ ms while preserving sensitivity to coherent periodic modulation, we employ an echo-type Ramsey sequence~\cite{Hahn1950} (a single $\pi$ pulse at $\tau/2$) and multi-pulse Carr--Purcell (CP) sequences~\cite{Carr1954} with evenly spaced $\pi$ pulses.
 Varying the number of $\pi$ pulses cross-validates the coherent-modulation signatures across different echo/CP orders while further suppressing slow drift.

 In the presence of a sinusoidal modulation of the motional-mode secular frequency, the instantaneous mode frequency becomes $\omega(t) = \omega_0 + \delta\omega(t)$ with $\delta\omega(t) = A \cos(\omega_m t + \phi)$.
-Here $A$ is the modulation amplitude (in rad/s, equivalently $A / 2\pi$ in Hz), $\omega_m = 2\pi f_m$ is the modulation angular frequency, and $\phi$ is the modulation phase; for power-line-related perturbations one typically has $f_m \approx 50/60~\mathrm{Hz}$.
+Here $A$ is the modulation amplitude (in rad/s, equivalently $A / 2\pi$ in Hz), $\omega_m = 2\pi f_m$ is the modulation angular frequency, and $\phi$ is the modulation phase; for power-line-synchronous modulation one typically has $f_m \approx 50/60~\mathrm{Hz}$.
+Although a model including higher harmonics can better reproduce some finer features of the measured Ramsey traces, the present data do not uniquely determine the harmonic content.
+We therefore use the single-tone model as the simplest robust description in the main text (see Supplementary Information, Sec.~5).
 This time-dependent secular-frequency shift periodically modulates the phase accumulated during free evolution (i.e., the azimuthal phase of the Bloch vector on the equator), giving rise to revival features in the measured Ramsey signal as a function of the total evolution time $\tau$.
 In our data, spin-echo Ramsey exhibits revivals at $1/30\,\mathrm{s}$ and its integer multiples, while multi-pulse CP sequences show revivals only at specific fractions such as $1/15\,\mathrm{s}$ and $1/10\,\mathrm{s}$.

 We characterize the periodic modulation of a radial motional mode using CP sequences with $n = 1, 2, 3$ refocusing $\pi$ pulses ($n = 1$ corresponding to echo Ramsey).
 The experiment is not synchronized to the 60-Hz power-line signal, so the measured Ramsey signals correspond to phase-averaged results.
 In the sinusoidal-modulation model, the signal $C_n$ for each $n$ can be calculated analytically as (see Supplementary Information, Sec.~2 for the derivation)